Formulae Cheat Sheet to Prepare for Machine Learning Specialty

 - Where MAX_RPS is the maximum RPS that you determined from load test, and

-is the safety factor that you chose to ensure that your clients don’t exceed the maximum RPS.
+SAFETY_FACTORis the safety factor that you chose to ensure that your clients don’t exceed the maximum RPS.
 Same holds for MAX_RPM

 Sudo Exam Tip:

-that each instance for a variant is invoked.
-The Gist! - Final configuration provided to Sagemaker forSageMakerVariantInvocationsPerInstance
+SageMakerVariantInvocationsPerInstanceis the average number of timesper minutethat each instance for a variant is invoked.
+The Gist! - Final configuration provided to Sagemaker forSageMakerVariantInvocationsPerInstanceshould be in terms of RPM

 Exercise Question: When load testing results are in RPS